 These and other learning opportunities enable our directors to further develop their knowledge and skills and enhance their performance on the board.
-A Board Competency and Skills matrix was developed and introduced for use by the board in 2012 to help determine training needs.
+A Board Competency and Skills matrix was developed and introduced for use by the board in 2012 to help determine training needs and continues to be updated.